JamesHeo/heojstats.github.io/_posts/2018-06-13-NYCTaxiCaps.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/NYCTaxi.jpg" alt="NYC with taxi">

 ### Introduction
-* <font size="5">The goal of this project is to find several taxi trip trends in the city of New York in 2017: number of trips and trip duration.
-It is built in shiny application format which gives users an ability to choose pick up and drop off locations along with month and day of the week.</font>
+<small>The goal of this project is to find several taxi trip trends in the city of New York in 2017: number of trips and trip duration.
+It is built in shiny application format which gives users an ability to choose pick up and drop off locations along with month and day of the week.</small>

 ### Data Overview
-<small>Year of 2017 dataset for both green and yellow taxis, provided by the City of New York</small><br>
+<small>- Year of 2017 dataset for both green and yellow taxis, provided by the City of New York</small><br>
-<small>Over 200 million data observations</small><br>
+<small>- Over 200 million data observations</small><br>

 ### Data Manipulation
 <small>The date column includes year, month, day, and time.
 It is necessary to separate the date column in order to aggregate the data accordingly</small><br>